 #7.
 Playa Cayo Jutias – Cayo Jutias

 Two hours from Vinales lies the full sight of one of the most beautiful white-sand beaches in Cuba- Playa Cayo Jutias, sometimes known as Playas de las Estrellas de Mar (Starfish Beach).
-The waters here are blue and war, the road is a real adventure, and the general ambiance is lovely and laid-back.
+The waters here are blue and warm, the road is a real adventure, and the general ambiance is lovely and laid-back.

-As you as probably guessed at this point, there are plenty of starfishes in the water.
+As you probably guessed at this point, there are plenty of starfishes in the water.
 But please, don’t play with the starfishes out of the water since they can die intoxicated.

 Also, beware of the dead mangroves!
 Although they serve as a spectacular setting for your Instagram photos, you can get hurt too.

 This beach may be in an interior location.
 Still, you will not lack somewhere to enjoy the local delicacies and grab a refreshing drink.
-Some of the things to do in Playa Cayo Jutias include camping, swimming, and fishing.
+Some things to do in Playa Cayo Jutias include camping, swimming, and fishing.
 However, this location is plagued by mosquitoes, so ensure you bring repellent with you.

 #8.
 Playa Los Cocos (Santa Lucia) – Camaguey

-Playa Los Cocos, in Santa Lucia, may not be a beaver of tourist activities and modern paraphernalia but is definitely worth consideration.
+Playa Los Cocos, in Santa Lucia, may not be a beaver of tourist activities and modern paraphernalia but it is worth consideration.
 More so if your idea of a good time includes diving adventures and hand-feeding sharks.

 Another popular activity in Santa Lucia is to take a catamaran trip to Cayo Sabinal, a secluded island that hosts Playa Bonita and an old lighthouse.
 Playa Bonita is yet another beautiful beach, perfect for tanning your body.

-Finally, if you are on a tight budget, Playa Los Cocos is your best choice since food and accommodation are less expensive on this side of the country.
+Finally, if you are on a tight budget, Playa Los Cocos is your best choice since the food and accommodation are less expensive on this side of the country.